tobega/tailspin-v0/TailspinReference.md

 A structure literal produces a [structure](#structures) value.
 It starts with a left brace, followed by a [stream](#streams) of key-value pairs, optionally separated by commas, and ends with a right brace.
 A key-value pair is an identifier followed by a colon and a _value chain_.
 E.g. `{ a: 0, b: 'hello' }`

+### Input
+Input is data obtained from an external source.
+An input source is currently defined as producing a stream of lines of data (with the line-end marker removed).

+#### Stdin
+A user entering data in the terminal (or data from the unix standard input pipe) is accessed by the token `stdin`.
+Once the stadard input is closed (end of file, ctrl-D) it produces a stream of all lines entered.

+### Dereference
+An identifier can be defined to represent a value, e.g. `def myValue: _value chain_` where \_value chain\_ should be a _value chain_
+that produces the desired value.
+Then the value can be retrieved as a source itself by a dereference which is done by simply writing the identifier prefixed by a dollar sign, e.g. `$myValue`

+An identifier must have its value defined before it is used and the definition must be in the same scope as, or a scope larger than (or outside), the scope where the dereference takes place.

+A symbol may not change its value in the same scope, but it may be shadowed in a nested scope.

+Note that templates have a modifiable state value that can be dereferenced, see [templates sinks](#templates-sinks)

 ## Sinks
 A sink is a place where a value "disappears" and the value chain ends.